Bellarmine College of Liberal Arts

 • Donald Strauss Scholarship

 The Donald Strauss Scholarship awards approximately 14 California college sophomores and juniors who reflect a strong, lifelong commitment to public service and education.
 LMU students have the opportunity to design a public service project.
 Projects may be local, domestic, or international in scope.
-The scholarship will provide you with $15,000 to fund your service project.
+The scholarship will provide you with up to $15,000 to fund your service project.

 Eligibility: Sophomores and juniors